Health & Fitness Tips from a Girl Who Hates the Gym & Loves Ice-Cream

 This always increased my stress levels for the day.
 But now I always start my day with a fruit smoothie, avocado toast, and a glass of water.
 Let’s just say getting into this rhythm has given me a better relationship with my alarm clock.

-Part 2 of my day is make-or-break.
+My second health tip is make-or-break.
 This is when it is the easiest to pretend I didn’t pack a healthy lunch and instead answer with a “yes please” to the person asking if I “want fries with that.”

 I used to think that healthy food was the usual broccoli, spinach and other vegetables that taste like dirt.
 However, after experimenting with a variety of different fruits and vegetables that I wouldn’t usually try, I found that substituting some of the usuals with assorted berries, mangos and strawberries is a healthy alternative that also satisfies my sweet tooth.
 A feat I never thought possible!